Darwin Cerén: Orlando City SC

 Prior to the 2016 season, Cerén signed a new contract with Orlando.
-The Lions opened the season on 6 March with a 2–2 against Real Salt Lake.
+The Lions opened the season on 6 March with a 2–2 draw against Real Salt Lake.
 However, Cerén was sent off late in the first half for a red card.
 After his suspension, Cerén returned and started Orlando's next 8 games before missing a month due to an ankle injury.
 He made 16 appearances and had two assists in league play for Orlando in 2016 prior to being traded.

 San Jose Earthquakes

 On 3 August 2016, Darwin Cerén was acquired by the San Jose Earthquakes in exchange for midfielder Matías Pérez García and an international roster slot through the end of the 2016 MLS season.
 He made his Earthquakes debut on 5 August in a 0–0 draw with NYCFC.
 Cerén ended his first season with twelve appearances, nine of them being starts.
 He was not able to help the Earthquakes save their 2016 season, as San Jose finished ninth in the Western Conference and failed to qualify for the playoffs.

 After not appearing in the first three games of the 2017 season, Cerén then played in twelve straight games for the Quakes before missing a game due to two yellow cards.
 After he returned from the 2017 Gold Cup, Cerén picked up his first assist as an Earthquake to give San Jose a 1–0 win over the Colorado Rapids.
-2017 was a better season for both San Jose and Cerén, as he made 21 appearances and picked up two assists to help the Earthquakes qualify for the playoffs for the first time in four seasons.
+The 2017 season was a better for both San Jose and Cerén, as he made 21 appearances and picked up two assists to help the Earthquakes qualify for the playoffs for the first time in four seasons.
 Cerén would play the full 90 minutes of their knockout round matchup with the Vancouver Whitecaps, but San Jose would lose 5–0.